phillc73/pinhooker/README.md

 * [Tattersalls](http://www.tattersalls.com)
 * [Tattersalls Ireland](http://www.tattersalls.ie)

-Data between 2009 and 2015 is included in the `bloodstockSalesData.csv` file and relevant scripts covering the same time period are found in the  [recipes](https://github.com/phillc73/pinhooker/tree/master/recipes) folder.
+Sales results between 2009 and 2015 are included in the `bloodstockSalesData.Rds` file and relevant scripts covering the same time period are found in the [demo](https://github.com/phillc73/pinhooker/tree/master/demo) folder.

 Unfortunately, Tattersalls Ireland Ascot and Cheltenham sale results are not yet included.
 Only a very limited number of sale results appear to be available for 2014 and 2015.
 The data which is available will be included as a priority in future releases.